david-cortes/R-openblas-in-windows/README.md

 ### Instructions in detail

 * Download the [Numpy wheel for Windows](https://pypi.org/project/numpy/#files) from PyPI.
 There are many of them so it needs to be the correct variant: should say `win` (as this is for windows), and should match to the computer architecture (`amd64` for 64-bit windows versions, `win32` for 32-bit version).
 Example: `numpy-1.20.2-cp37-cp37m-win_amd64.whl`.
+Alternatively, and **for better performance**, find some other OpenBLAS library built with OpenMP support, such as the ones from [conda-forge](https://anaconda.org/conda-forge/openblas/files) (also need to extract the underlying .dll/.lib files).
 * De-compress (un-zip) the wheel.
 If using 7-zip, this can be done by right-clicking the file, selecting '7-zip' and then 'Extract to ...' or similar.
 * In the folder where the contents of the wheel archive were extracted, locate some file ending in `.dll` with a name containing `openblas`.
 Typically, this should be under `<folder>\numpy\.libs\`, and might be named as something like `libopenblas.GK7GX5KEQ4F6UYO3P26ULGBQYHGQO7J4.gfortran-win_amd64.dll`.
 Keep this file at hand for later.
 * Locate the folder where R itself is installed.
 Typically, this should be something like: `C:\Program Files\R\R-4.0.5` (or some other version depending on what you have installed).